 Purchase Order Financing

 Another type of short-term financing is purchase order (PO) financing.
-When PO financing is utilized, there are few business risks because the capital is used to pay suppliers upfront for purchase orders.
+There are few business risks when PO financing is utilized because the capital is used to pay suppliers upfront for purchase orders.
 The terms are flexible, meaning the advance can finance part or all of an order.

 Business Credit Cards